Sultan-Alshehry/SDMO-2025-group-3-project/README.md

 ### Testing plan report

-- Description and results of unit test.
+- Description and results of the unit tests.
-- Affects of unit test on the project.
+- Affects of the unit tests on the project.

 ### Quality assessment report